- Table of Contents

 Innovation Metrics

 Measure the organisation's commitment to innovation.
-This includes tracking the number of new ideas generated, successful implementations of innovative solutions, and the integration of emerging technologies.
+This includes tracking the number of new ideas generated, successful implementations of innovative solutions, and integrating emerging technologies.
 Innovation metrics provide a qualitative assessment of the organisation's ability to embrace change and stay ahead of the curve.

 Customer Retention and Acquisition

 Assess the impact of transformation on customer retention and acquisition.
-A successful transformation should contribute to higher customer retention rates and attract new customers.
+A successful transformation should increase customer retention rates and attract new customers.
 Track customer acquisition costs, customer churn rates, and customer lifetime value to gauge the effectiveness of your transformation efforts.

 Quality Metrics

-Evaluate the quality of products or services delivered as a result of the transformation.
+Evaluate the quality of products or services delivered due to the transformation.
 This could include metrics related to defect rates, customer complaints, and adherence to quality standards.
 Improved quality is often a tangible outcome of successful business process transformation.

 Strategic Goal Achievement